State Law Background

 Local governments in Nevada generally lack authority to regulate firearms and ammunition, and Nevada requires local law enforcement to issue a concealed handgun license to any applicant who meets certain basic qualifications.

-In 2013, Nevada had the 16th highest number of gun deaths per capita among the states.
-Nevada had the 9th highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Nevada were recovered after being used in crimes in other states at the 9th highest rate among the states.
+In 2014, Nevada had the 12th highest number of gun deaths per capita among the states.
+That year, 426 people lost their lives to guns.
+Nevada is a source of crime guns, and had the 9th highest rate of crime gun exports among the states according to a study conducted in 2009–meaning that crime guns originally sold in Nevada were recovered after being used in crimes in other states at the 9th highest rate among the states.

 Nevada Firearms Laws